BLCM/BLCMods/Borderlands 2 mods/PsychoPatate/readme.txt

 But here is a quick synopsis :

 - ProperWeaponBodies :
-	- Swaps green and blue weapon bodies because that makes more sense like this.
+	- Swaps green and blue weapon bodies because that makes more sense like this. (https://imgur.com/WHq2sdp)
 	- Allows you to change some weapon bodies because they have unique bodies so why not.
+(Images soon)
 	- ONLY VISUAL CHANGES, NO ACTUAL STATS ARE AFFECTED.

 - MatchingBarrels : (not out yet)